 Internships

-University essay competition
+University environmental essay competition

 The university essay competition is designed to stimulate interest in environmental law and encourage excellence in legal research and writing.
-The prize includes attendance at the annual EDS conference and $500 cash.

 How to enter